top of page

 2. Engage Your Prefrontal Cortex with a Brain Dump

-When you’re overwhelmed, your Prefrontal Cortex (the decision-making part of your brain) gets overloaded and often can’t function properly.
+When you’re feeling overwhelmed, your Prefrontal Cortex (the decision-making part of your brain) gets overloaded - which can cause a lack of clarity.
 The solution?
 Do a “brain dump.”
 Write down everything that’s swirling around in your head.
-This frees up mental space and helps your brain focus on one thing at a time.
+This frees up mental space and helps your brain to refocus.

 Pro tip: Don’t worry about organizing your thoughts.
 Just allow whatever is coming up in your head to come out onto the paper.
-Once it’s all written down, you’ll feel a lot lighter!
-I love doing this at night before bed—it helps with those racing thoughts that appear after the lights go out.
+I love doing this at night before bed—it helps with those racing thoughts that appear after the lights go out so I can get some sleep.

 3. Break Tasks Down to Bite-Size Pieces (Your Brain Will Thank You)

 When faced with big, overwhelming tasks or goals, it’s easy to shut down or feel stuck.
 To kick things into gear and get into action, break your tasks/goals into smaller, more manageable ones.
-Each time you complete a task/goal, the reward center of your brain releases dopamine, giving you that feel-good energy boost to keep going.
+Not to mention, each time you complete a task/goal, the reward center of your brain releases dopamine, giving you that feel-good energy boost to keep going.

 Pro tip: Set a timer for 10 minutes and focus on just one tiny task without distraction.
 Once you start, you’ll find it much easier to keep moving forward!